MileHacker Logo

 Connectivity & Language

-• Local SIM cards (China Mobile, Unicom, Telecom) require passport registration.
+• Local SIM cards (China Mobile, Unicom, Telecom) require passport enrollment.

 • Wi-Fi is widely available in hotels and cafes.
 Public Wi-Fi may require a local number.